-Morocco is a fantastic place to explore with kids.
-The highlights for our boys were sandboarding in the Sahara Desert, trekking the Atlas Mountains on a mule, and running around the quiet medina on Essaouria.
+It’s a fantastic place to explore as a family and there are so many things to do in Morocco with kids.
+The highlights for our boys were sandboarding in the Sahara Desert, trekking the Atlas Mountains on a mule, and running around the quiet medina on Essaouira.

 Getting around Morocco with kids